SamirRachidZaim/referenceNof1/README.md

  - DESeq2
  - DEGseq

 # Install

-To install the referenceNof1 R package, we invite you to install the latest/experimental release on GitHub, via the commands below, as well as the stable release on CRAN.
+To install the referenceNof1 R package, we invite you to install the latest/experimental release on GitHub, via the commands below, as well as the stable release on CRAN upon availibity.

 ## Github
 install_github("samirrachidzaim/referenceNof1")

-## Cran
+## Cran (coming shortly)
 install.packages('referenceNof1')